 - underlying interstitial disease

-As with other pulmonary disease with an interstitial component, HRCT is the modality of choice.
+As with other pulmonary diseases with an interstitial component, HRCT is the modality of choice.
 Changes are usually bilateral, asymmetrical and particularly prominent in the lung bases 6.
 Findings include:

 - areas of consolidation

 - often hyperdense 1,6 c.f. muscle (on account of the iodine)

 - co-existing interstitial disease

 - reticulonodular opacities